calculix/ccx2paraview/README.md

     in Windows:     ccx2paraview.exe jobname.frd vtu
                     ccx2paraview.exe jobname.frd vtk

-To run this converter from source you'll need [Python 3](https://www.python.org/downloads/) with *numpy*:

-    pip3 install numpy

-The main script is [ccx2paraview.py](ccx2paraview.py).
-It is recommended to convert .frd to modern XML .vtu format:
+It is recommended to convert .frd to modern XML .vtu format.

-    python3 ccx2paraview.py jobname.frd vtu

 If you have more than one time step there will be additional XML file created - the PVD file.
 Open it in Paraview to read data from all time steps (all VTU files) at ones.

-To convert .frd to legacy ASCII .vtk format, use command:

-    python3 ccx2paraview.py jobname.frd vtk
+Running this converter from source is not recommended, because sources are under development and may contain bugs.

 Unfortunately, VTK format doesn't support names for field components.
 So, for stress and strain tensors components will be numbered as: